Michael A. Carter, DNSc, DNP, FAAN, FNP/GNP-BC

 Tumbling Shoals, AR 72581

-Dr. Carter teaches courses in Professional Role Development, Philosophy, and Advanced Pathology.
+Dr. Carter teaches courses in Professional Role Development, Philosophy of Science, and Advanced Pathology.
 He is a member of Sigma Theta Tau, The American Association of Colleges of Nursing, the American & Arkansas Nurses Association, the National Organization of Nurse Practitioner Faculties, The American Academy of Nurse Practitioners, The American Academy of Nursing, and The National Academies of Practice.